moa-novae/Bettr_Trip/README.md

 ![](Gif3.gif)

-Use the Week View to show your full itineray, the forecasted weather for your saved locations and travel time between locations.
+Use the OverView to show your full itineray, the forecasted weather for your saved locations and travel time between locations.

 ![](Gif4.gif)

+## APIs and Tech Stack
+This project used ReactJs for the Frontend and Ruby on Rails for the Backend.

+APIs used were DarkSky: Forecast and Time Machine, Google: Maps Javascript, Places, Distance Matrix, Directions.